 Minimum Central Kitsap School District Graduation Requirements: All students have the opportunity to take at least 24 credits during their high school career.
-They are strongly encouraged to take, and successfully complete all 24 credits in order to be College and Career Ready.
-The College and Career Ready graduation requirements will begin with the class of 2021 instead of the graduating class of 2019.
+They are strongly encouraged to take, and successfully complete at least all 24 credits in order to be College and Career Ready.
+The District applied for a two-year waiver from the state's College and Career Ready graduation requirements beginning with the class of 2021 instead of the graduating class of 2019.